llvm/llvm-zorg/premerge/architecture.md

 Our runners are hosted on GCP Kubernetes clusters, and use the [Action Runner Controller (ARC)](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller).
-The clusters have 3 pools:
+The clusters have 4 main pools:
   - llvm-premerge-linux
   - llvm-premerge-linux-service
   - llvm-premerge-windows
+  - llvm-premerge-libcxx

 **llvm-premerge-linux-service** is a fixed pool, only used to host the services required to manage the premerge infra (controller, listeners,